Place your product where the lighting is soft and even. A window with indirect daylight works very well for product photography at home.

 Better lighting helps, but stability still matters for a clean image.

-Before taking the photo, ask: does the object look clear?
+Before taking the product photo, ask: does the item look clear?
 Are the details visible?
 Does the light feel balanced?
 If yes, capture.

 Professional-looking photos usually come from small adjustments before capture.